jonnonz1/nz-statute-book/acts/public/2020/privacy-act-2020.md

 (3) Despite subsection (1), information that is held by an employee of a department carrying out the functions of a departmental agency must be treated for the purposes of this Act as held by the departmental agency.

 ### 11 Personal information treated as being held by another agency in certain circumstances
-(1) This section applies if an agency (A) holds information as an agent for another agency (B) (for example, the information is held by A on behalf of B for safe custody or processing).
+(1) This section applies if an agency (A) holds information for or on behalf of another agency (B) (for example, the information is held by A as a representative or agent of B, or for safe custody or processing on behalf of B).
 (2) For the purposes of this Act, the personal information is to be treated as being held by B, and not A.
 (3) However, the personal information is to be treated as being held by A as well as B if A uses or discloses the information for its own purposes.
 (4) For the purposes of this section, it does not matter whether A—